GLOBAL MARKETS-World share markets rally on revived trade hopes; dollar gains

 GRAPHIC-MSCI All Country Wolrd Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Reporting by Ritvik Carvalho; additional reporting by Sagarika Jaisinghani and Lisa Pauline Mattackal in Bangalore and Wayne Cole in Sydney; Editing by Dan Grebler and Nick Zieminski)
+(Reporting by Ritvik Carvalho; additional reporting by Sagarika Jaisinghani and Lisa Pauline Mattackal in Bangalore and Wayne Cole in Sydney; Editing by Dan Grebler, Nick Zieminski and David Gregorio)

 ((Ritvik.Carvalho@thomsonreuters.com; +44 2075429406; Reuters Messaging: ritvik.carvalho.thomsonreuters@reuters.net))